 |Do Your Part!|

-This page is already welcoming countless visitors looking for fake "translators" or suspicious email addresses: Someone from Belgium went online searching for "manda santo" translator, in Australia, someone looked for Flora Ktofiak, in the United Arab Emirates, someone looked for susanne christine walter, translator, or just email@example.com.
+This website is already welcoming countless visitors looking for fake "translators" and the email addresses used in various scams targeting translators: Someone from Belgium went online searching for "manda santo" translator, in Australia, someone looked for Flora Ktofiak, in the United Arab Emirates, someone looked for susanne christine walter, translator, or just email@example.com.
 Google sent them all to the right direction!

 |Let's Fight Back: Tell Scammers to STOP!|

 Let's flood the scammers' mailboxes and tell them: